Skip to main content

 Know Your Zone is a cooperative effort of North Carolina Emergency Management and county emergency management partners in coastal counties.
 Knowing your evacuation zone ahead of time can ensure efficiency and safety when an evacuation becomes necessary.

 Shelters will be managed by Brunswick County if Leland is experiencing an emergency event.
+Brunswick County has two primary shelter locations.
+In the event of a hurricane, Brunswick County will direct most individuals who need a shelter option to these locations.

 You should include your pets in your family emergency plan and have an emergency kit for them, too!